Echoes of the past: ultra-high energy cosmic rays accelerated by radio galaxies, scattered by starburst galaxies: ENERGETICS

 \section{ENERGETICS}

 The UHECR fluxes from M82 and Cen A are roughly comparable at the present time.
 Figure 2 therefore suggests that the flux from Cen A $\sim 20 {\rm Myr}$ ago needs to have been $\sim 200$ times greater than at present if the flux of UHECR reflected from M82 is to have its present value.
-In this section, we examine whether this is reasonable.
+In this section, we examine whether this is reasonable. { Estimates in this section are based on the assumption that (i) Cen A emits UHECR isotropically, and (ii) the TA and PAO hotspots are dominated by UHECR with an energy of 53EeV. }

 From figure 4 of di Matteo et al (2019) we make the very approximate estimate that UHECR with energies above 53EeV arrive at the Earth from the M82 hotspot with an excess above the background at the rate of $\sim 5 \times 10^{-21} {\rm cm}^{-2} {\rm s}^{-1}$.
 This estimate depends heavily on how a line is drawn around the complicated structure and fuzzy extent of the hotspot.
-If the arrival rate directly from Cen is 200 times greater than the arrival rate via M82, the UHECR luminosity of Cen A 20 Myr ago would have been approximately $1.4\times 10^{41} {\rm erg \ s}^{-1}$.
+If the arrival rate directly from Cen A is 200 times greater than the arrival rate via M82, the UHECR luminosity of Cen A 20 Myr ago would have been approximately $1.4\times 10^{41} {\rm erg \ s}^{-1}$.
 This is $2\times 10^{-5}$ of the Eddington luminosity of $7\times 10^{45}{\rm erg \ s}^{-1}$ for a Cen A black hole mass of $5.5 \times 10^7 {\rm M_\odot}$ (Cappellari et al 2009).
 Assuming that 10 percent of the Cen A Eddington luminosity was given to CR with energies above 1GeV, a CR spectral index of -2.3 between 1GeV and 50EeV would provide the required UHECR luminosity of the TA hotspot.
-An efficiency of 10 percent and a spectral index of -2.3 is consistent with the efficiency and spectrum of CR production by high velocity shocks in supernova remnants (Bell et al 2019).
+An efficiency of 10 percent and a spectral index of -2.3 is consistent with the efficiency and spectrum of CR production by high velocity shocks in supernova remnants.

 We therefore conclude that energy and power considerations are consistent with a model in which the M82 UHECR hotspot is an echo from Cen A.